MOORLAND MEDICAL CENTRE FLU CAMPAIGN 2021-22

 - If you're aged 50 to 64 but also in another at-risk group, you should book for your flu vaccine and not wait

-- If you’re aged 50 to 64 and were not already in an at risk group, please ensure the practice has a correct mobile number or email address for you, as details will be sent by text about the availability of additional vaccines later in the season.
+- If you’re aged 50 to 64 and were not already in an at risk group, please ensure the practice has a correct mobile number or email address for you, as details will be sent by text.